MCHSL/extools/README.md

 ## What can I do with it?
 Here are the modules currently available (not counting the core).
 Scroll to the bottom to see install instructions.

+#### Debug server
+Interfaces with debugger frontends.
+Currently the recommended (and only) frontend is steamport's [Somnium](https://github.com/steamp0rt/somnium).
+[SpacemanDMM](https://github.com/SpaceManiac/SpacemanDMM) VSCode extension may also include a GUI in the future.

 #### TFFI
 Threaded FFI for BYOND.
 Automagically threads off all DLL calls and prevents them from locking up the game until they return.
 You may use a Promise datum, pass a callback (global or an object) or simply sleep until the call returns.